xan105/node-cgo-regodit/README.md

 ### RegExportKey
 `(string root: "HKCR"|"HKCU"|"HKLM"|"HKU"|"HKCC", string key, [bool recursive = true]) RegDump{}¹`

-Export given key to a json-ish object (see ¹RegDump).
+List all values with their name, content, type and all subkeys from given key recursively or not (default true).

-recursive is set to true by default.
+Export it in a json-ish object (see ¹RegDump).

 ### RegImportKey
 `(string root: "HKCR"|"HKCU"|"HKLM"|"HKU"|"HKCC", string key, RegDump{}¹ data) void

-Import back to the registry a previously exported key (see ¹RegDump).
+Import back to the registry a previously exported key (see RegExportKey and ¹RegDump).
 This overwrites existing data if any.